-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to methadone may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to methadone in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is methadone?

 Methadone belongs to a group of medications called opioids.
 Opioids are sometimes called narcotics.
 Methadone is often used to help treat withdrawal symptoms in people addicted to heroin or other opioid medications.
 Methadone is sometimes used to treat pain.

 I am taking methadone, but I would like to stop taking it before becoming pregnant.
 How long does methadone stay in my body?

 Talk with your healthcare provider before making any changes to your medications.
 People get rid of medications from their bodies at different rates.
 In healthy, non-pregnant adults, it can take up to two weeks for methadone to be gone from the body.

 Will taking methadone make it harder for me to get pregnant?

 Methadone has not been studied to see if it could make it harder for a woman to get pregnant.

 I just found out that I am pregnant.
 Should I stop taking methadone?